phpredis/phpredis/README.markdown

 ##### *Parameters*

 *host*: string. can be a host, or the path to a unix domain socket.
-*port*: int
+*port*: int (default is 6379, should be -1 for unix domain socket)
-*connectTimeout*: float, value in seconds (default is 0 meaning unlimited) *retryInterval*: int, value in milliseconds (optional) *readTimeout*: float, value in seconds (default is 0 meaning unlimited) *persistent*: mixed, if value is string then it used as persistend id, else value casts to boolean *auth*: mixed, authentication information
+*connectTimeout*: float, value in seconds (default is 0 meaning unlimited)
+*retryInterval*: int, value in milliseconds (optional)
+*readTimeout*: float, value in seconds (default is 0 meaning unlimited)
+*persistent*: mixed, if value is string then it used as persistend id, else value casts to boolean
+*auth*: mixed, authentication information
 *ssl*: array, SSL context options

 ### Class RedisException
 -----